Ashoknagar Kalyangarh: Transport

-Railway System
+Railway system

 Ashoknagar Road is 41 km from Sealdah Station and 18 km from Barasat on the Sealdah-Bangaon branch line of Eastern Railway.
 It is part of the Kolkata Suburban Railway system.
 Ashoknagar Road (ASKR) is directly connected on NH 112 (Jessore Road / old NH 35/AH1).

 Road

-Buses from Habra Bus Terminal are directly connected to Naihati, Maslandapur, Madhyamgram, Bangaon, Barasat, Haringhata, Kalyani, Basirhat, Kolkata, Bagdah, Chakdaha, Bagjola, Digha, Durgapur, Bandel, Baruipur, Howrah, Badkulla, krishnanagar, Barasat, Alampur, Dattaphulia, Nimta, Sodepur, Duttapukur, Thakurnagar, Jaguli.
+Buses from Habra Bus Terminal and Ashoknagar SBSTC Bus stand are directly connected to Naihati, Maslandapur, Madhyamgram, Bangaon, Barasat, Haringhata, Kalyani, Basirhat, Kolkata, Bagdah, Chakdaha, Bagjola, Digha, Durgapur, Bandel, Baruipur, Howrah, Badkulla, krishnanagar, Barasat, Alampur, Dattaphulia, Nimta, Sodepur, Duttapukur, Thakurnagar, Jaguli.

 Ashoknagar Bypass Road is directly connected on NH 112 (Jessore Road) or Asian Highway 1 (AH1) & NH 12 (old NH 34).

 The NH 112 (Old NH 35) - commonly known as Jessore Road, comes from Belgachia Road (Nani Kar Sarani) - also known as Habra-Ashoknagar Bypass, passes through the town in the direction of Bangladesh and the border town Bongaon, which is approximately 38 km from Ashoknagar.

 The NH 112 (Old NH 35) is a part of Asian Highway 1 (AH 1) which goes from Tokyo to Istanbul.

 The town is well connected by road and railway to Kolkata.
 It is also connected to Naihati and the Habra Jirat Road.

 The town is very planned; it is divided into 23 municipal wards.
-The town was originally planned as a township to accommodate the refugees that flooded India after India was partitioned.
+The town was originally planned as a township to accommodate the refugees who flooded India after India was partitioned.
 It contains housing plots under several schemes (areas or regions in the town).